thapapradeep884/week-5/README.md

 ## 3.1 Add an entry point

-The client node requires an entry point to be added, much like the service node does.
+Similar to how the service node needs an entry point, the client node also needs one.

-Your setup.py file's entry points column needs to be formatted as follows:
+The entry points column in your setup.py file must be formatted as follows:
 ```
 entry_points={
     'console_scripts': [